-A prolific author, speaker, consultant and the founder of DisasterDoc™, Mark is one of the most widely recognized disaster medical experts in the world.
-His passion for disaster preparedness developed after he survived a tornado that destroyed his home and claimed the lives of 13 people.
+A prolific author, speaker, consultant and the founder of DisasterDoc™, Mark is “one of the most widely recognized disaster medical experts in the world”.
+His passion for managing health emergencies developed after he survived a tornado that destroyed his home and claimed the lives of 13 people.

-This near-death experience shaped his life and inspired his message to the world – empowerment through preparation.
+This near-death experience and an award-winning career at CDC shaped his life and inspired his message to the world – empowerment through prevention.

 As seen in

 “Mark has a keen perspective not only in the medical realm but also in the wider context of how health issues can impact wider society including both public and private organizations.
 He is an extremely effective communicator and we have had the good fortune of having him present at recent global forums in Singapore and New York”.

 Bill Raisch, Executive Director, Global Resilience Network, International Center for Enterprise Preparedness at New York University